jaga810/aws-amplify-social-network-app-workshop/content/30_mock/20_post_back_end/_index.en.md

 type Post
   @model (
     mutations: {create: "createPost", delete: "deletePost", update: null}
-    timestamps: null
-    subscriptions: { level: public }
   )
   @auth(rules: [
     {allow: owner, ownerField:"owner", provider: userPools, operations:[read, create, delete]}
     {allow: private, provider: userPools, operations:[read]}
   ])
 {
+  id: ID! @primaryKey # automatically filled by AppSync
   type: String! # always set to 'post'. used in the SortByTimestamp GSI
-  id: ID
   content: String!
   owner: String
   timestamp: Int!
 }
 ```

-- With `@model` (model directive), Amazon DynamoDB Table according to the definition of Post type and Query/Mutation for CRUD/Subscription are created automatically. [[learn more](https://docs.amplify.aws/cli/graphql-transformer/model#model)]
+- With `@model` (model directive), Amazon DynamoDB Table according to the definition of Post type and Query/Mutation for CRUD/Subscription are created automatically. [[learn more](https://docs.amplify.aws/cli/graphql/data-modeling/)]
-  -  GraphQL API doesn't have API for updating Post by specifing `mutations: ...` because user doesn't need to update Post in this app. [detail](https://docs.amplify.aws/cli/graphql-transformer/model#usage)
+  -  GraphQL API doesn't have API for updating Post by specifing `mutations: ...` because user doesn't need to update Post in this app. [detail](https://docs.amplify.aws/cli/graphql/data-modeling/#rename-generated-queries-mutations-and-subscriptions)
-  - Post type doesn't have `createdAt` and `updatedAt` attributes which are created by default by specifing `timestamps:...`.
-Use AWS Timestamp `timestamp` attribute instead here.
-- `@auth` (auth directive) can be used to implement Query/Mutation authorization strategy for Post type. [[learn more](https://docs.amplify.aws/cli/graphql-transformer/auth)]
+- `@auth` (auth directive) can be used to implement Query/Mutation authorization strategy for Post type. [[learn more](https://docs.amplify.aws/cli/graphql/authorization-rules/)]
   - `{allow: owner,... ` allows `read`, `create` and `delete` for the author of Post (owner).
   - `{allow: private,... ` allows `read` for all users authenticated with Cognito User Pools.
-- `content` is a field of type `String`. `!` means it's a required field.
+- Specify `id` field as primaryKey using `@primaryKey`
+  - This `id` field is automatically filled by Amplify in UUID format when creating Post.
 - The `type` field is used later.
 It always contains `"post"`.
+- `content` is a field of type `String`. `!` means it's a required field.

 {{% notice tip%}}
 GraphQL provides scalar types such as `ID`, `String`, and `Int`.
 In addition to these, AWS AppSync provides unique scalar types such as `AWSTimestamp`, `AWSURL`, and `AWSPhone`. [[learn more](https://docs.aws.amazon.com/ja_jp/appsync/latest/devguide/scalars.html)]